LidarDM: Generative LiDAR Simulation in a Generated World: Experiment

-\paragraph{Unconditional Generation.} LiDARVAE, LiDARGAN, ProjectedGAN, and LiDARGen are baselines that perform generation in the range image representation.
-UltraLiDAR performs generation in the BEV voxel space.
-To provide a fair comparison, we follow UltraLiDAR and evaluate MMD and JSD on a histogram of voxel occupancy instead of voxel density \cite{ultralidar}.
-In addition, UltraLiDAR does not provide samples so we use their reported numbers in their original paper.
+LiDARVAE, LiDARGAN, ProjectedGAN, LiDARGen, and R2DM are baselines that use range image representation whereas UltraLiDAR uses BEV voxel space.
+For fair comparison, we follow UltraLiDAR and evaluate MMD and JSD on a histogram of voxel occupancy instead of voxel density \cite{ultralidar}.\footnote{ LiDM has random yaw rotations in their samples that can cause unfair comparison (confirmed with authors).
+We will include once they provide rotation-free samples}